n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/HTTPRequest/README.md

 ### 3. How to get the HTTP status code after an execution?

-To get the HTTP status code, follow the steps mentioned below.
 1. Click on ***Add Option*** and select 'Full Response'.
 2. Toggle ***Full Response*** to `true`.